Rarotonga: Demographics and settlements

 The population of Rarotonga was 10,898 in 2021.

-The island is traditionally divided into three tribal districts or vaka.
-Te Au O Tonga on the northern side of the island (Avarua is the capital), Takitumu on the eastern and southern side and Puaikura on the western side.
-For administrative purposes it is divided into five Land Districts.
-The Land District of Avarua is represented under vaka Te Au O Tonga, the Land Districts of Matavera, Ngatangiia and Titikaveka are represented under vaka Takitumu and the Land District Arorangi is represented under vaka Puaikura.
+The island is traditionally divided into three tribal districts or vaka: Te Au O Tonga on the northern side of the island (Avarua is the capital), Takitumu on the eastern and southern side, and Puaikura on the western side.
+For administrative purposes it is divided into five land districts.
+Te Au O Tonga is represented by the land district of Avarua, Takitumu is divided into the three land districts of Matavera, Ngatangiia and Titikaveka, and Puaikura is represented by the land district of Arorangi.
 The districts are subdivided into 54 tapere (traditional sub-districts).

-In 2008, the three vaka councils of Rarotonga were abolished.
+The three vaka councils of Rarotonga were abolished in 2008.

 Attractions and activities

 Palm-studded white sandy beaches fringe most of the island.
 A popular cross-island walk connects Avatiu valley with the south side of the island, passing Te Rua Manga, the prominent needle-shaped rock visible from the air and some coastal areas.
 Hikes can also be taken to the Raemaru, or flat-top mountain.
 Other attractions include Wigmore Falls (Papua Falls) and the ancient marae of Arai te Tonga.

 Popular activities include snorkeling, scuba diving, bike riding, kite surfing, hiking, deep-sea fishing, boat tours, scenic flights, and island shows.
 Many churches are open for service on Sunday, with a cappella singing.
 People congregate at the sea wall that skirts the end of the airport's runway to be "jetblasted" by aircraft.